pyk595/tp/docs/DeveloperGuide.md

 * 1b.
 The given tag is not associated with the contact.

     * 1b1.
 Address Book shows an error message.

       Use case ends.

+* 1c.
+The given tag is invalid.

+    * 1c1.
+Address Book shows an error message.

+      Use case ends.